starcitizen-lug/knowledge-base/wiki/Troubleshooting/lutris.md

 ## RSI Launcher v1.6.2+ JavaScript error
 - The LUG Helper's [wine installation](/Quick-Start-Guide#installation-steps) method is recommended and avoids this error
 - In the game's Lutris `System options`, make sure Advanced options is toggled on then in the `text-based games` section enable `CLI mode`
-- Alternatively, select a Proton runner in Lutris' runner options tab, i.e. `ge-proton` and follow our [proton setup instructions](/Tips-and-Tricks#proton)
+- Alternatively, see our updated [lutris setup instructions](/Alternative-Installations#lutris) for current runner/settings recommendations

 ## Library version errors during installation